U.S. flag

 The course of depression can vary.
 In some people things get better after a few weeks or months – sometimes even without treatment – and the depression doesn't come back.
 About half of all people who are treated for depression feel a noticeable improvement in symptoms after about three to six months.

 Many have regular episodes of depression followed by depression-free phases.
-Others have depression over a long period of time, with severe phases and less severe phases, while in some people the symptoms stay the same.
-If the symptoms last longer than two years, it is considered to be chronic depression.
+Other people have depression that lasts a long time, with it getting more and less severe, while some people have persistent symptoms.
+If it lasts longer than two years it is considered to be chronic depression.

 Effects

 Depression makes people feel and behave differently than they used to.
-They often feel like it's their own fault, and are plagued by self-doubt.
-Many say they have feelings that they can no longer control or cope with.
-They may also think about killing themselves (have suicidal thoughts).
-In most cases they don't actually take that step, but unfortunately not always.
+Many think it's their own fault, and are plagued by self-doubt.
+They say they have feelings that they can no longer control or cope with.
+Thoughts of suicide may arise.
+In most cases they don't actually take that step, but unfortunately that is not always the case.

 People often become withdrawn, avoid social contact and hardly leave the house any more.
+It is also often difficult to go to work.
 They might start abusing alcohol, medicine or other drugs.
-These things can make the depression carry on longer, and could make it worse.
-It is often only possible to stop this vicious circle with the help of other people.
+All of that can make the depression even worse.
+It is often only possible to stop this vicious circle with the help of others.

 Diagnosis

-Some people have such severe depression that they can't summon the energy to get help themselves.
-Then it's important for their family and friends to offer support and, for instance, take them to see a doctor.
+Some people have such severe depression that they no longer have the energy to get help themselves.
+Then it's important for their family and friends to offer support and, for instance, to come with them the first time they see a doctor.

 To find out whether someone has depression, psychotherapists do two things: They ask about symptoms that could be signs of depression.
 They also try to rule out other illnesses or health problems that cause similar symptoms.
 To do so, the doctor might need to perform physical examinations or tests too.

-The typical symptoms of depression can be divided up into “core symptoms” and “secondary symptoms.”
+The typical symptoms of depression can be divided up into core (main) symptoms and secondary symptoms.
+The core symptoms include:

-• Lack of motivation and getting tired quickly, even after gentle activities
+• Lack of motivation and getting tired quickly, even after minor exertion

 The secondary symptoms include: